Screamadelica

-Screamadelica is the third studio album by Scottish rock band Primal Scream.
+Screamadelica is the third studio album by Scottish dance band Primal Scream.
 It was first released on 23 September 1991 in the United Kingdom by Creation Records and on 8 October 1991 in the United States by Sire Records.
 The album marked a significant departure from the band's early indie rock sound, drawing inspiration from the blossoming house music scene and associated drugs such as LSD and MDMA.
 Much of the album's production was handled by acid house DJ Andrew Weatherall and engineer Hugo Nicolson, who remixed original recordings made by the band into dance-oriented tracks.

-Screamadelica, featuring Manchester born singer Denise Johnson, was the band's first album to be a commercial success, peaking at number eight on the UK Albums Chart upon its release.
+Screamadelica, featuring Manchester-born singer Denise Johnson, was the band's first album to be a commercial success, peaking at number eight on the UK Albums Chart upon its release.
 It received wide praise from critics, and has been frequently named one of the best albums of the 1990s in various polls.
-It won the first Mercury Music Prize in 1992, and has sold over three million copies worldwide.
+It won the first Mercury Music Prize in 1992 and has sold over three million copies worldwide.